 And while there may not be quite the sheer number of “ski-in, ski-out” lodging options available with direct access to the resort, the entire town of Vail is built right at the base of the mountain ski area, so popular access points such as the Lionshead Gondola are always just minutes away even if they’re not right on your doorstep.

 A last note: the Eagle Regional Airport is significantly closer to Vail than Denver International Airport, so keep this in mind as an option if flying.
-Vail’s location right along the interstate might be a downside for some if comparing Vail vs Aspen or Vail vs Breckenridge, but what’s lost in seclusion could be made up for by overall travel convenience.
+Vail’s location right along the interstate might be a downside for some if comparing Vail to Aspen or Breckenridge, but what’s lost in seclusion could be made up for by overall travel convenience.

 If you look at Vail vs Aspen in terms of affordability, the two are really close cousins in terms of having plenty to offer where both high-end and affordable lodgings and activities are concerned.